AnandShivansh/anand_shivansh/content/jobs/Scout2018/index.md

 - Ambitious startup currently running in villages near Ayodhya, India with promising early traction.
 - Developed the prototype application usin android studio, java and firebase.
 - Setup a SMTP server in python to send bulk mails automatically by scraping data from google sheets using selenium.
-- Developing a website for the startup and bringing on new updates.
+- Developed the [website](https://tekrishi.netlify.app/) for the startup and bringing on new updates.
+- Won in SummerUp 2020, organized by [E-Cell](https://ecell.iiit.ac.in/) IIIT-H, in collaboration with Walmart, as the overall best idea and implementation.